syncfusion-content/typescript-docs/TypeScript/RadialMenu/getting-started.md

 {% endhighlight %}

 Run the above code and select any text inside the target.
 The settings icon is displayed.
-Click that icon to render the RadialMenu component.
-Click **bold** item in Radialmenu component, to render the following output.
+Click that icon to render the RadialMenu control.
+Click **bold** item in Radialmenu control, to render the following output.

 ![](Getting_Started_images\Getting_Started_img3.png)